 “The original plan was that I would teach staff how to do physiotherapy, however I soon realised that it would also be useful to work with staff on how to better understand disability and improve their practical management skills.”

-Norah’s current assignment is an e-assignment working with two physiotherapists employed to develop and deliver training to Callan staff at any of the centres in PNG.
+Norah’s latest assignment was an e-assignment working with two physiotherapists employed to develop and deliver training to Callan staff at any of the centres in PNG.

-“The training is specifically in Community Based Rehabilitation which involves taking a wide view of all issues rather than focusing on a medical model of intervention.
-I visit twice a year to consolidate the learning.
+“The training was specifically in Community Based Rehabilitation which involves taking a wide view of all issues rather than focusing on a medical model of intervention.
+I visited twice a year to consolidate the learning.